sauravgaursmith/ng2-emojify/README.md

     /* ***************************************************************************
      *  @ CustomEmotion
-     * `imageId` - This is the id which will be used to convert into emoji.
+     * `emojiId` - This is the id which will be used to convert into emoji.
-     * `imageUrl` - This is the path to that image/gif which is to be used as emoji.
+     * `emojiUrl` - This is the path to that image/gif which is to be used as emoji.
      * `title` - This is the `title` to be shown as `tooltip`.
      * *************************************************************************** */

     this.customEmotion.AddCustomEmotions([
       {
-        imageId: 'myemojiId',
+        emojiId: 'myemojiId',
-        imageUrl: 'assets/gif/my-emoji.jpg',
+        emojiUrl: 'assets/emoji/my-emoji.jpg',
         title: 'My Emoji'
       }
     ]);
 }
 ...
 ```
-Here `imageUrl` is path to the image which is to be used as emoji.
+Here `emojiUrl` is path to the image which is to be used as emoji.
 An emoji file may be `.jpg`, `.png` and
 `.gif` file. `assets/gif/` is `default` path used by this module.
 However you are free to give any full path
 to your emoji file.
 Now if you `message` like this- `this is my custom emoji. :myemojiId:`. `:myemojiId:` will be conveted to your
 custom emoji image.

+###### `IMPORTANT: Please note if you use "emojiId" that is reserved for the built-in emoji.
+It will override the built-in`

 ### To use emoji menu